james2doyle/ohdoylerules.com/content/personal-project/the-alternative-cms.md

-/*
+---
+Title: "The Alternative Cms"
-Title: The Alternative Cms
+Description: "Presentation for The Alternative Cms"
-Date: 2014-02-26
+Date: "2014-02-26"
-Category: Personal Project,Web
+Category: "Personal Project"
-Template: post
+Template: "post"
-Keywords: presentation, explode, code, cms, phile, alternative, flat, file, markdown, PHP, twig */
+Keywords: ["presentation", "explode", "code", "cms", "phile", "alternative", "flat", "file", "markdown", "PHP", "twig"]
+---

 The Explode Code presentation was last night.
 I spoke about [The Alternative CMS](http://ohdoylerules.com/content/images/the-alternative-cms.pdf "The Alternative CMS PDF").
 It was about the problems with Wordpress, why *WYSIWYG* is hard, and why Flat File and Markdown could be the solution you are looking for.